javierburo178/decimal-calculator-service/README.md

 **Precision is part of the contract.** Non-terminating results (`1/3`, `√2`, fractional powers) are capped at 28 significant figures — a conscious, documented choice, not a library default.
 Small-magnitude results keep their full 28 figures down to the operand range (`1/1e50` returns `1e-50`, not `0`).
 The response reports the `precision` actually carried.

-**The float-free boundary, stated honestly.** No `float64` is used to compute any result digit — the four core operations, percentage, and `sqrt` (hand-rolled Newton-Raphson) are pure decimal.
+**The float-free boundary, stated honestly.** No `float64` is used to compute any result digit the four core operations, percentage, and `sqrt` (hand-rolled Newton-Raphson) are pure decimal.
 The one exception is transcendental fractional power (`x^y`, non-integer `y`), where the library seeds an iteration with a `float64` before refining back to decimal; the seed never flows into the result digits.
 I document this single seam rather than claim an absolute ("no float64 anywhere") that no decimal library on real hardware can honestly guarantee.

 ## Scope boundaries (conscious, not accidental)

-The hard part of scoping isn't what to build — it's what to leave out and say so.
+The hard part of scoping isn't what to build it's what to leave out and say so.
 These are deliberate omissions for a single-purpose service, each with the condition that would change the call.

 **Result-magnitude hardening.** Operand magnitude and power exponent are each bounded (rejecting unbounded-memory inputs with a 400).
 Their *product* is still reachable — `1e1000 ^ 1000` computes a ~1M-digit result: bounded and fast (~60ms), not the unbounded hang the guard removed.
 A defense-in-depth follow-up would bound the *result* magnitude directly.
 Left as a documented, lower-severity item.

 **Configurable precision.** Precision is a single documented constant (28).
 A real multi-currency system would need per-currency scale (USD 2, JPY 0, BHD 3) and likely a precision *context* object.
-I did not build that abstraction — for one general-purpose calculator it's premature, and a configurable knob is surface to maintain and test.
+I did not build that abstraction.
+For one general-purpose calculator it's premature, and a configurable knob is surface to maintain and test.
 The constant is named and isolated; extracting a context is a small, deliberate change *if* the requirement arrives.

 **Observability.** Errors are typed, but there's no structured logging, metrics, or tracing.
 For production I'd add structured logs on the non-convergence and out-of-range paths and latency metrics per operation.
 Out of scope for a take-home; noted as the first thing I'd add for a real deployment.